therecluse26/PHP-Login/docs/install_manual.md

 - Copy/paste the configuration output into the `/login/dbconf.php` file.

-- Open a terminal and navigate to the site root directory that includes PHP-Login and run `composer install` to pull in required depenencies.
+- Open a terminal and navigate to the site root directory that includes PHP-Login and run `composer install --no-dev` to pull in required depenencies.

  <img src="/docs/images/maninstall_filled.png" alt="Manual Install Generated Code" style="display:block;margin:auto;" height="500px" />